syunkova/tdl-notebook/README.md

 ### 1. Google Drive set-up

 1. Set up a Google account if you don't already have one.
-2. Set up a Google Drive account if you don't already have one
+2. Set up a Google Drive account if you don't already have one.
 3. Create a folder to be shared with the listener located in the root directory of *My Drive*.
 It should contain two subdirectories:
 ```
    └── your-folder-name-here/